avour/kivypaystack/README.md

 # pypaystack

-A python wrapper for Paystack API (WIP)
+A simple python wrapper for Paystack API

 - Charge the customer
 - Verify a transaction